-19. For their various acts of omission and commission, I find that the importer has also held themselves liable for penal action under Section 112(a)(i) of the Act for above said contraventions.
+19. For their various acts of omission and commission, I observe that the importer has also held themselves liable for penal action under Section 112(a)(i) of the Act for above said contraventions.

-20. It is also noticed that as requested by importer vide letter dated 28.06.2023, the order dated 19.07.2023 has been issued for provisional release of the seized imported goods on furnishing of Bond for an appropriate amount supported with Bank Guarantee.
-On furnishing of Bond supported by Bank guarantee the seized goods imported wide BE No: 5806658 dated 04.05.2023 were released provisionally to the importer.
+20. It is also noticed that as requested by importer the order dated 19.07.2023 has been passed for provisional release of the seized imported goods on furnishing of Bond of appropriate amount supported with Bank Guarantee.
+However, the importer has not come forward with Bond and Bank Guarantee and as such the goods were not released provisionally to the exporter.